ulaura/refactor/README.md

 # Refactor Opportunity

+## Please see my changes on the develop branch.
+Thank you!

 This simple app utilizes React Bootstrap and Highcharts to display a basic dashboard for a user who manages multiple hotels.